loobah/Classic-Arcade-Game/README.md

 To move the player, use the arrows:

 ![arrows](http://www.loobah.com/udacity/classicarcade/images/arrows.png)

-Usually located at the bottom-right corner of your keyboard!
+(They're usually located at the bottom-right corner of your keyboard!)

 Watchout!
 The enemies move at varying speeds on the paved block portion of the game board.